LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/discontiguous_1.rst.txt

    discontiguous((Name//Arity, ...))
    discontiguous([Name//Arity, ...])

-Declares discontiguous predicates and discontiguous grammar rule non-terminals.
+Declares :term:`discontiguous <discontiguous predicate>` predicates and discontiguous grammar rule non-terminals.
 The use of this directive should be avoided as not all :term:`backend Prolog compilers <backend Prolog compiler>` support discontiguous predicates.

 .. warning::